-This commentary (2021) examines the role of mystical frameworks within psychedelic research and identifies the problem of putting subjective experiences into a black box by labeling them as ‘ineffable’ and inaccessible to scientific inquiry.
-The authors recommend a theoretic shift away from supernatural or nonempirical belief systems in favor of a secular framework that aims to measure those experiences more objectively.
+This commentary (2021) examines the role of mystical frameworks within psychedelic research and identifies the problem of putting subjective experiences into a black box by labelling them as ‘ineffable’ and inaccessible to scientific inquiry.
+The authors recommend a theoretic shift away from supernatural or nonempirical belief systems in favour of a secular framework that aims to measure those experiences more objectively.

 “The mysticism framework is used to describe psychedelic experiences and explain the effects of psychedelic therapies.
 We discuss risks and difficulties stemming from the scientific use of a framework associated with supernatural or nonempirical belief systems and encourage researchers to mitigate these risks with a demystified model of the psychedelic state.”

 A critique of this paper was written by Jylkkä (2021).
 A tweet thread by Matthew Baggot also highlighted some positive and negative aspects of this study (also saying that some of the concerns are already being addressed).

 This article builds further on the work by Johnson (2020) and others that investigate the tension between the empirical (scientific) method and that of supernatural/mystical explanations.